Estate Planning for the Family-Owned Business

 Faculty

-Scott Nelson,
+Scott Nelson

-Lommen Abdo Cole King & Stageberg, Minneapolis
+Lommen Abdo Cole King & Stageberg

-He is chair of the firm's estate planning practice group, and assists individuals and closely-held businesses with tax, business and all aspects of estate planning.
+He is chair of the firm's Estate Planning Practice Group, and assists individuals and closely-held businesses with tax, business and all aspects of estate planning.
 He counsels business owners on business succession and coordinated estate planning, and advises families on transfer of assets during lifetime or upon death.
 He frequently speaks on estate and tax planning issues.

 Partner

-Annino & Ligon, Marietta, Ga.
+Annino & Ligon

 He practices in the areas of business and commercial law, estate planning and probate, and tax law.
 He represents clients in forming new business entities and joint ventures, drafting and analyzing wills and trusts, and strategizing, negotiating, and implementing mergers and acquisitions and tax-deferred exchanges.
 He is active in the ABA and published articles in ABA Journal and Law Trends.

-The Zucker Law Firm, Annandale, Va.
+The Zucker Law Firm

 His practice is dedicated to estate planning and complex trusts.
 He also maintains a financial planning practice with an aim to provide clients with a full range of comprehensive planning strategies.
 His practice encompasses Virginia, Maryland and Pennsylvania.
 He is a frequent author on estate planning issues.